intxparts/PySchemaModel/README.md

 # PySchemaModel

-A python module to provide a class based approach to define JSON schemas with built-in validation and serialization.
+A python module to provide a class based approach for defining JSON schemas with built-in validation and serialization.

 ```python